plantinformatics/pretzel-input-generator/doc/format_local.md

 ## Campala *Lr22a*

-This is a case where all required information was available in one place, and the approach for extracting that information may be generalised if additional, similarily-formated data sets were to be included.
+This is a case where all required information was available in one place, and the approach for extracting that information may be generalised if additional, similarly-formated data sets were to be included.

 Download assembly with annotation, and parse: